-For some, this beef stew is the ultimate Kenyan comfort food.
+For some, this Kenyan stew made with beef is the ultimate comfort food.
 It consists of meltingly tender chunks of beef braised in a tomato-coconut broth with garlic, onions, potatoes, carrots, herbs, and spices.
 Potatoes are often used to thicken the broth but cornmeal can be used as well.

 Popular throughout East Africa, beef stew is typically made with whatever vegetables are available so recipes often vary from household to household.
 It’s is best served over a bowl of rice like wali wa nazi or with a side of chapati and some sukuma wiki.